informalsystems/tendermint-rs/docs/spec/lightclient/verification.md

 - *nextHeight*: initially *targetHeight*
   > *nextHeight* should be thought of the "height of the next header we need
   > to download and verify"
-- *trustedStore*: stores verification headers that have been downloaded and that passed verification.
+- *trustedStore*: stores light blocks that have been downloaded and that passed verification.
 Initially it only contains *trustedHeader*.
   > Something like this was called *State* in ADR.
 Should be made
   >    consistent
   >	with detector.
 We should decide what it contains: e.g., (i) set of headers,
   > (ii) set of TrustedState (iii) set of pairs: Trustedstate, address of
   > full node from which the lightlient downloaded the header
-- *untrustedStore*: stores verification headers that have been downloaded and that failed verification, but may still be OK.
+- *untrustedStore*: stores light blocks that have been downloaded and that failed verification, but may still be OK.
 Initially empty
 - *Error*: error information.
 Initially nil.

-- *headerToVerify*: a verification header.
+- *headerToVerify*: a light block.
 Initially nil
   **TODO:** decide whether passing of information should be done via shared variables
   > used to hand the header to bisection.
 Might be a parameter